Deepali-Kashyap/100-Days-of-DevOps-Challenge-KodeKloud/Stage-01/Day-01.md

 # Day 01 – Linux User Setup with Non-Interactive Shell
-📅 Date: 2025-08-10

----

-## Challenge Overview
-As part of **KodeKloud’s 100 Days of DevOps Challenge**, I’m documenting my daily learnings to reinforce my understanding and build a strong DevOps portfolio.

-**Day 01 focused on a fundamental Linux administration task: creating a user with a non-interactive shell.**

 - **Task:** Create a service account for a backup agent tool.
 - **Goal:** Ensure the account cannot be used for interactive login.